How to Clean an Air Fryer

 Step 2: Clean removable parts

 Remove the basket, tray and pan.
 These air-fryer accessories can be washed just like any other dish: with soap and warm water.
-Or, if you don’t feel like washing them by hand (and we don’t blame you), place them in the dishwasher.
-Most air fryers have dishwasher-safe pieces, but check the instruction manual for your specific model, just to be sure.
+Or, if you don’t feel like washing them by hand, place them in the dishwasher.
+Most air fryers have dishwasher-safe pieces, but check the instruction manual for your specific model.

 Step 3: Clean the main unit